-October is here, and that means time for everything pumpkin!
-One of my favorite pumpkin-flavored desserts is this delicious pumpkin roll cake that’s filled and topped with a delicious cream cheese frosting.
-It takes a couple hours to make, but only about 30 minutes of that is actively doing something.
+It takes a couple of hours to make, but only about 30 minutes of that is actively doing something.
 The rest of the time is in the cake baking and cooling.

 In a small bowl, combine the flour, cinnamon, nutmeg, and ginger and set the bowl aside.
 I usually try to sift the flour because it helps it mix up better without any lumps.

-In a mixer bowl, or with an electric mixer, beat the sugar with eggs on high until it nearly triples in volume.
-This usually takes about 5 minutes or so, which is why I like to use my Kitchenaid Mixer so I don’t have to hold a hand mixer that long.
+Use an electric mixer to beat the sugar with eggs on high until it nearly triples in volume.
+This usually takes about 5 minutes or so, which is why I like to use my stand mixer.

-Carefully pull the edges of the cake away from the pan and flip it over onto the dish towel, trying to get it about an inch away from one of the corners.
+Carefully pull the edges of the cake away from the pan and flip it over onto the dishtowel.
+Powdered sugar will poof everywhere, so be aware of that!

 Starting from the small side of the towel, carefully roll the cake up in the dish towel while it is still warm.
 Rest the cake on a wire cooling rack with the seam side down so it doesn’t unroll and let it cool completely.